 Kansas lawmaker leaves loaded gun in Statehouse room

-A Kansas legislator acknowledged Thursday that he inadvertently left a loaded gun in a public committee room where a secretary found it a few minutes later.
-Republican Rep. Willie Dove said the incident occurred after Tuesday's meeting of the House Education Committee.
+A Kansas legislator has confirmed that he inadvertently left a loaded handgun under a table in a Statehouse committee room that is open to the public.
+Republican Rep. Willie Dove, of Bonner Springs, told reporters Thursday that the incident occurred after Tuesday afternoon's meeting of the Kansas House Education Committee.

 Add your comments below